ItsaLuigiTime/Itsaluigitime.github.io/Guessing.md

-Thisflowchart shows the basic sequence of events needed for a simple guessing game, in whicha player tries to guess a random target number between 1 and 10.
+This flowchart shows the basic sequence of events needed for a simple guessing game, in which a player tries to guess a random target number between 1 and 10.

 ```mermaid
 flowchart TD